10 July 2020

-Engaging Conflict: Prevention, management and resolution
+Engaging Conflict: Prevention, Management and Resolutiononline course

 The Engaging Conflict Summer School is designed to equip committed students, early-career researchers and professionals with advanced tools to critically understand conflict and tackle it as a dynamic reality.